fastify/fastify-oauth2/README.md

 ### Twitch

 Twitch requires that the request for a token in the oauth2 flow contains the `client_id` and `client_secret` property.
 Unfortunately, this library cannot set this up automatically.
-Howevever, it's easy to configure:
+When authenticating via Twitch, include the `client_id` and `client_secret` in `tokenRequestParams`:

 ```js
 fastify.register(oauthPlugin, {